system-zero/system-zero/data/docs/la.md

 # >=          -  greater or equal than
 # +=          -  increment variable value and assign the result
 #                if the first operand is a string then
-#                  if the second operand is a string appends this string
+#                  if the second operand is a string then appends this string
 #                  else if the second operand is an integer type, then it
-#                  appends the byte[s] represantation (in ascci range or
+#                  appends a byte if it is within the ascii range or else a
-#                  a multibyte sequence)
+#                  multibyte sequence to form the character
 # -=          -  decrement variable   -||-
 # *=          -  multiply  variable   -||-
 # /=          -  divide    variable   -||-